-The Canadian Clay & Glass Gallery is thrilled to announce that Jeanne Letourneau of Montréal, Quebec is the winner of the 2023 RBC Award for Glass!
-Letourneau will receive the $10,000 prize which will support the development of her career at this critical time.
 The only national award for emerging glass artists in Canada, the RBC Award is a prestigious honour.
-Presented through an ongoing partnership with RBC Emerging Artists, winners and finalists of this award are recognized as the best and brightest of the future of Canadian glass art.
+Presented through an ongoing partnership with The RBC Foundation, winners and finalists of the award are recognized as the best and brightest of the future of Canadian glass art.

 About the RBC Award for Glass